What are the Differences Between PHP and IOP Treatment?

 PHP might require an average of 5 visits a week, and sessions might go from 4 to as long as 8 hours on average, depending on the needs of the patient.
 Essentially, PHP could be described as the perfect next step for anyone who has just left rehab or residential treatment but doesn’t feel “stable” yet.

-The reason why some select the PHP over IOP is because it can make them feel safer in their transition to their routine again.
+The reason why some select the PHP over IOP is that it can make them feel safer in their transition to their routine again.
 As expected, going into this stage of treatment can expose a recovering addict to opportunities to fall back into their old habits.
 This way, while the process might take longer, the patient can feel more up to their usual tasks with time and make a safer transition, avoiding relapse.

 A PHP is also more recommended for people who might still need some detoxification services, especially if they still must take medication to do so, which often requires a more hands-on approach by the staff.
 While you can go through detox on IOP, PHP allows for better tracking of progress and control over any changes.
 However, if the withdrawal symptoms are too extreme for routine activities or for a patient to be safe to stay on their own, the PHP treatment is not the best choice, and they might qualify for residential treatment.